ReactMrk/introduction-to-javascript-kata/README.md

 **Exercise 2**
 CustomerForm.jsx is not working correctly.
 When we add a customer the list of customers is not shown.
-This is because the method updateCustomerList is modifying the existing array instead of creating a new one.
+For the purpose of this exercise, all you need to know is that the problem is because the method updateCustomerList is modifying the existing array instead of creating a new one.

-Using array methods forEach and push, modify updateCustomerList to create a new array, based on the one provided by parameter, add the new customer to the array and return the new array.
+Using array methods forEach and push, modify updateCustomerList to create a new array which contains the elements from originalCustomerList (the array that's passed into it) and add the new customer to the array and return the new array.

 Note: The reason why this behavior is needed will be explained in the React session, where we will learn how React hooks work.